Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Atlanta has covered the spread one time this year.

-- The Falcons have covered the spread once this year when underdogs by 1.5 points or more (in two chances).
+- The Falcons have been underdogs by 1.5 points or more two times this season and covered the spread once.

-- Atlanta's games this year have gone over the total in one out of three opportunities (33.3%).
+- Atlanta's games this season have hit the over one time in three opportunities (33.3%).

 Home and road insights